neovimcraft.com is a hobby project I built recently

 on both the front-end as well as the back-end.

-side of things I found it pretty enjoyable.
+On the svelte side of things I found it pretty enjoyable.
 The most difficult

-was the reactive model.
+aspect of learning svelte coming from react was the reactive model.
 I didn't

-versus when things were automatically reactive.
+know when to use $ versus when things were automatically reactive.
 The syntax

 was obscure and didn't really feel like javascript.
 That was the only learning

-curve I had to overcome before I was productive using svelte
+curve I had to overcome before I was productive using svelte.

-I really liked that each component had different sections (e.g. script
+I really liked that each component had different sections (e.g. script and

-) and it felt like I was writing plain html and css because of it.
+style) and it felt like I was writing plain html and css because of it.

-hooks and a lot more manual
+implementation would have involved useEffect hooks and a lot more manual

 manipulation of the url state.